husseinmirzaki/dptf-components/README.md

 you must create a file called  `Defaults.ts` and provide following exports in it so the code will work properly

+You can copy the `Defaults.ts.ex`  and  use it swell for reference

 ## Exports
 ### ApiService
 This class is responsible to making api calls the class which